amerand/CANDID/README.md

  * It does not work properly with IPython Notebooks.
 [It seems to be known](https://github.com/ipython/ipython/issues/6109).
  * It works better with the IPython console, though it sometimes seems unresponsive (it makes sometimes the estimation of running time unreliable).
 Moreover ctrl+C does not stop the code.
  * The smoothest behavior is obtained by running in a python shell.
+* We use [scipy.weave](http://docs.scipy.org/doc/scipy/reference/tutorial/weave.html) to execute C code in line, hence a C compiler is required.
+On Mac OSX, Xcode is required.
+Note that you will need to run in the following command line `sudo xcrun cc` in order to agree to the XCode licence, overwise, the weave code will not compile and give you compilations errors.

 ## Examples:

-The following example can be found in [axcir.py](https://github.com/amerand/CANDID/blob/master/axcir.py).
+The following example can be found in [axcir.py](axcir.py).

 * **chi2 Maps**.
 These are useful because fast, but dangerous because it is easy to miss a companion just using those.
-On FIG1 and FIG2, we show to runs for different diamaters and flux ratio: either the diameter is fitted to the V2 data ([FIG1](https://github.com/amerand/CANDID/blob/master/doc/figure_1.png)).
+On FIG1 and FIG2, we show to runs for different diamaters and flux ratio: either the diameter is fitted to the V2 data ([FIG1](doc/figure_1.png)).
 The chi2 map shows a minimum only if the grid if fine enough (the structure in the map should be clear, not pixelated) but also if the parameters (inc. the flux ratio) are very close to the actual ones.
 * **fit Maps**.
-These are better, but much slower than chi2 maps.
-If V2 are present, the diameter will be fitted ([FIG2](https://github.com/amerand/CANDID/blob/master/doc/figure_2.png)).
-Note that once a companion is found, it can be removed analytically from the data and the fit map ran again ([FIG3](https://github.com/amerand/CANDID/blob/master/doc/figure_3.png)): this demontrates that, in the case of our example, the secondary "detections" are only artefact from the main companion.
+These are **MUCH** better, but slower than chi2 maps.
+If V2 are present, the diameter will be fitted ([FIG2](doc/figure_2.png)).
+Note that once a companion is found, it can be removed analytically from the data and the fit map ran again ([FIG3](doc/figure_3.png)): this demontrates that, in the case of our example, the secondary "detections" are only artefact from the main companion.
 * **detection limits**.
-We imlemented 2 methods; Absil's and our companion injection.
+We implemented 2 methods; Absil's and our companion injection ([Gallenne et al. 2015](http://arxiv.org/abs/1505.02715)).
 Note that they give slightly different results: we argue that our method is more robust to correlated noise (read our paper!).
-When you have detected a companion and wish to estimate the detection limit, it is important to first remove analytically the companion ([FIG5](https://github.com/amerand/CANDID/blob/master/doc/figure_5.png)).
+When you have detected a companion and wish to estimate the detection limit, it is important to first remove the companion ([FIG5](doc/figure_5.png)).

 **We strongly recommend you use plain python2.7, instead of iPython, because of the bad interactions between iPython and the multiprocessing library, which makes the estimation of the running time very unreliable.**